‘Young And The Restless’ Spoilers For March 13 To 17: Drunk Hookups And Stalkers

 Lily will be busy with her modeling career and during the wedding fair, something terrible will happen.
 Lily’s stalker will tail her at the athletic club and enters her suite without her permission.
 The creeper will express his admiration for Lily’s charms.
 Lily will seriously freak out as the stalker asks for selfies with her.
 Fortunately, The Young and the Restless spoilers reveal someone will rescue Lily from the stalker’s clutches.

 Jordan (Darnell Kirkwood) will arrive just in time to tell the stalker to leave Lily alone.
 However, the creepy guy won’t be deterred.
 Instead, he does something more atrocious.
-He will take his leave for a bit, but later on, based on The Young and the Restless spoilers, he will pop up at Lily’s house.
+He will take his leave for a bit but later on but based on The Young and the Restless spoilers he will pop up at Lily’s house.
 The antics of the stalker make Lily feel so vulnerable.
 Given everything that is happening, Lily will have choice words for Cane as he is out of reach when she needs him most.
 It seems that Jordan will be Lily’s savior.
 When the stalker decides to lurk outside Lily’s house and snap pictures of her, Lily needs someone who would be there for her.
 Given the circumstances, Lily’s champion won’t be Cane.
 Based on these spoilers, Lily might start relying more on Jordan in upcoming episodes of The Young and the Restless.

 Risks And Regrets